-For sports articles, Twitter makes up over 10 percent of the outside traffic referrals, while lifestyle articles receive less than 2 percent of their traffic from Twitter.
-Bleacher Report drives 5 percent of sports articles, while LinkedIn sends almost 5 percent of Business & Finance audiences.
-Drudge Report sends over 5 percent of traffic to articles about National Security, but less than 2 percent for articles about U.S. Presidential Politics.
+For sports articles, Twitter made up over 10 percent of the outside traffic referrals, while lifestyle articles received less than 2 percent of their traffic from Twitter.
+Bleacher Report drove 5 percent of sports articles, while LinkedIn sent almost 5 percent of Business & Finance audiences.
+Drudge Report sent over 5 percent of traffic to articles about National Security, but less than 2 percent for articles about U.S. Presidential Politics.

 Why does this data matter?

 Finding the best audience for your work makes the most of the effort you and your team put into creating it.
 Understanding the nuances in audiences ensures that you consider the potential distribution while creating strategies and content, instead of waiting to find out how it does later.